General Rules of Field Hockey

 A standard field hockey field measures 100 yards (90 meters) in length and 60 yards (55 meters) in width, with goals positioned at each end.
 As you step onto the field, you'll notice the rectangular shape, with a goal at each end, 7.32 meters (24 feet) wide and 2.44 meters (8 feet) high.
 The goalposts, 3.66 meters (12 feet) apart, are vital for goalkeeper strategies, as they provide a narrow window for opponents to score.
 The field's layout is designed to facilitate fast-paced gameplay, with a focus on speed and agility.
 The field's dimensions allow for a balance between offense and defense, making it an ideal setting for intense competition.
 Understanding the field's layout is essential for developing effective strategies, particularly for goalkeepers, who must be aware of the space they need to defend.
 By familiarizing yourself with the field's dimensions, you'll be better equipped to anticipate opposition moves and outmaneuver them on the field.

-Also Read General Rules of Javelin
+Also Read General Rules of Nine a Side Footy

 Pitch Boundaries Defined